Resources for Eating Disorders and Body Image

 Counseling and Psychological Services (CAPS)

-Free, confidential services for UM students including:
+Free, confidential services for U-M students including:

-- Free online screening for eating disorders (go to CAPS, choose Common Concerns, then Eating Concerns, then Eating Disorder Screening)
+- Free online screening for eating disorders

 - Eating patterns assessment with a qualified professional